blueturtleai/gimp-stable-diffusion/README.md

 3. Download the model file from here: https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4.ckpt (4 GB).

 4. Login into your Google account and upload the file to your Google drive.
-Please use the original filename.
+Please use the original filename (sd-v1-4.ckpt).

 #### Colab server
 1. Open this link in a new tab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/blueturtleai/gimp-stable-diffusion/blob/main/gimp-stable-diffusion.ipynb)